Arksine/moonraker/docs/configuration.md

 type:
 #   The type of device.
 Can be either gpio, klipper_device, rf,
 #   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
-#   smartthings, mqtt or hue.
+#   smartthings, mqtt, hue, http or uhubctl.
 #   This parameter must be provided.
 initial_state: off
 #    The state the power device should be initialized to.
 May be on or
 #    off.
-When this option is not specifed no initial state will be set.
+When this option is not specified no initial state will be set.
 off_when_shutdown: False
 #   If set to True the device will be powered off when Klipper enters
 #   the "shutdown" state.
 This option applies to all device types.